|

 I officiate in a

 style that is entertaining, engaging, meaningful and spiritual.
-One that not only reflects
+One that helps the

 I offer ceremony options

-most other officiants do not offer and am open-minded to unusual requests.
+most other officiants have never considered, and am open-minded to unusual requests.
 Additionally,

 many wedding officiants are locked into a specific script and may refuse to tailor it to